 5. Position the shoulder belt across the shoulder and chest with minimal, if any slack so that it is comfortable and not resting on your neck.
 The retractor will withdraw any slack in the shoulder belt.

-6. To release the seat belt, push the red button on the buckle.
+6. To release the belt, push the red button on the buckle.
 The seat belt will automatically retract to its stowed position.
 If necessary, slide the latch plate down the webbing to allow the seat belt to retract fully.
-3. Slide the latch plate upward over the folded webbing.
-The folded webbing must enter the slot at the top of the latch plate.
-4. Continue to slide the latch plate up until it clears the folded webbing and the seat belt is no longer twisted.